argodev/studies/ot_survey/OT_Class_09_Manuscript.md

 What an amazing picture!
 What hope!
 Who says the prophets are just about judgment!
 Of course, as we said earlier, the Old Covenant kingdom of Israel was destroyed – but God’s true people were not.
 When Paul quotes from Hosea’s restoration passages in Romans, he’s showing us that Hosea’s prophecy would not be fulfilled some Middle-Eastern nation-state to come, but in the church.

 And if you struggle to believe Hosea’s message of hope, remember it is Jesus who secures the restoration this book foretells.
 As we conclude our look at this book, consider what Hosea says in 11:1.
 “When Israel was a child, I loved him, and out of Egypt I called my son.”
 God is talking about how he rescued Israel from slavery, even calling the nation his son because the relationship was that close.
 But Israel challenged God’s love with their sin.
 They would not recover God’s love through repentance like Hosea said.
 Where could hope for such sinners come from?
 It would come from a better Son – a perfect Israel.
 That’s why, in a surprising demonstration of God’s inspiration of scripture, Matthew quotes that same verse from Hosea in 2:15.
 “This was to fulfill what the Lord had spoken by the prophet, ‘Out of Egypt I called my son.’”
 Now, what’s the fulfillment?
 Not Israel as God’s son but the infant Jesus, as he returns from hiding in Egypt.
 In other words, Jesus is the son that Israel never was.
-He would perfectly kept God’s covenant like Israel never did.
+He perfectly kept God’s covenant like Israel never did.
 He was the true Israelite.
 And though all of us have committed spiritual adultery against God, Jesus never did.
 He was always faithful.
 So it is through the death and resurrection of Jesus that we are reconciled to God.
 And that is a fitting place for us to close this overview of Hosea as a book about love.

 [TAKE QUESTIONS]